 Project Goal

-The project described aims to use the Micron CXL-enabled memory devices as part of the ingestion and data processing chain for the L1 Scouting system at CMS, providing a coherent and seamless access to buffered data from multiple processors and compute accelerators, and a low-latency access/short term storage space for both raw and processed data at scale.
+The project aims to use the Micron CXL-enabled memory devices as part of the ingestion and data processing chain for the L1 Scouting system at CMS, providing a coherent and seamless access to buffered data from multiple processors and compute accelerators, and a low-latency access/short term storage space for both raw and processed data at scale.

 Background

-Progress
+Progress in 2024

 Next Steps